 Nursing homes are similar to a residential care home.
 Here, trained nurses can provide expert nursing care, along with personal care.

-Elderly people move into self-contained homes, flats or bungalows that have shared facilities and communal areas.
+Elderly people move into self-contained homes, flats or retirement bungalows that have shared facilities and communal areas.
 A more upmarket version of independent living is a retirement village.

 Assisted living is similar to sheltered housing or warden controlled housing, except with the addition of care professionals that are available to help.

-This is somewhere that elderly loved ones can go during the day to receive social support, meet like-minded people and enjoy some new surroundings.
+An adult day care centre is somewhere that elderly loved ones can go during the day to receive social support, meet like-minded people and enjoy some new surroundings.

 Talk to specialists and anyone else involved in your loved one’s care; such as their GP, social workers and staff at respite homes that they may have stayed at for short periods in the past.
 See what these different people would recommend.